|

 Tips.

 - Turn on the balls of your feet.
-This will allow you to turn smoothly and quickly, without
+This will allow you to turn smoothly and quickly, without losing your balance.
+Experiment with turning on your heels.
+You'll find it's much harder to maintain your balance.

 - Keep your head up and your eyes forward.